M6 Motorway (Sydney): Early proposals

+Modern-day construction

 Current proposal

 In June 2017, it was revealed that the state government had reviewed a 3.6 billion dollar railway tunnel between Thirroul and Waterfall on the Illawarra railway line that could reduce travel time between Sydney and Wollongong by 22 minutes, but that railway improvements were being sidetracked in favour of improving and extending the motorway.
 Later in September 2017, a state government leak showed the extent of the route, to be carried out in multiple sections which would largely follow the original planned route.
 The leaked document referred to the road as South Link.
 Sections included tunnels to the northern side of the Captain Cook Bridge, a bridge duplication allowing for motorway traffic to use the existing bridge and local traffic to keep access.
 To the south of the bridge, a surface motorway would run through current parks and reserves which had been left for the original route, then run along the route of the current Princes Highway with tunnels bypassing the towns of Heathcote and Waterfall before joining the existing freeway.

-In October 2017, the government announced it will proceed with Stage 1 of the F6 extension, which will run via two 4 km tunnels linking the New M5 (now M8) tunnels at Arncliffe to President Avenue at Kogarah.
+In October 2017, the government announced it would proceed with Stage 1 of the F6 extension, which will run via two 4 km tunnels linking the New M5 (now M8) tunnels at Arncliffe to President Avenue at Kogarah.
 Stage 1 was originally planned to start construction in 2020 and open to traffic in late 2024.

 In October 2019, the government announced a name change of the extension to M6 motorway, removing its reference to the defunct F6 name.
 The renaming to a different route number was due to general renaming of roads in NSW to reflect newer alphanumeric route numbers.
 Additionally the decision was made not to connect the future southern end of M6 at Loftus to the northern end of the M1 Princes Motorway at Waterfall, resulting in the two motorways to remain separated in the short-term.
 The completion date of Stage 1 was also pushed back to late 2025, with major construction planned to begin by early 2022.
 In December 2019, planning approval for M6 Stage 1 was granted.

 In June 2022, the NSW Government announced that some proposed major infrastructure projects including stage 2 of the M6 Motorway would be shelved indefinitely, due to market constraints and labour shortages.
 The government states that there is no timeline, funding commitment or planning approval for the planned further sections, but the road corridor reserved since 1951 for future sections of the M6 will remain in place.
 Further sections of the M6 motorway are: